Canine Oncology Clinical Trials

 • Dogs with a diagnosed oral tumour and interested in pursuing CT & Surgery

-Gastrointestinal Lesions And Bleeding in Dogs With Mast Cell Tumours
+ON HOLD FOR RECRUITMENT – Gastrointestinal Lesions and Bleeding in Dogs with Mast Cell Tumours

 Mast cells are involved in the inflammatory response including the release of histamine, which increases